Have you ever gazed into a clear atmosphere nighttime star filled sky?

 So many stars.
 So far away.
 Unreachable by today’s human physical standards except by gazing in awe at the splendor.

-We are a “pale blue dot”… until you get so far away that the dot is overcome by distance.
+We are a “pale blue dot” from far away… until you get so far away that the dot is overcome by distance.
 Even then, you’re nowhere near the edge.
 If there is an edge.

 If you’ve never gazed out into outer space, then you’ve probably never wondered what and who is out there.
 And you may never have felt the incredible fullness of the cosmos.
-Feeling the cosmos is the opposite of introversion.
+Feeling the open fullness of the cosmos is the opposite of introversion.

 You might even begin to believe in the vast open oneness of an amazing, peaceful, and intelligent collective destiny.